 Until next time...

-Use these artifacts to inform your instruction and plan engaging minilessons.
+Use 8 valuable artifacts to inform your instruction and plan engaging minilessons.
 Grab my FREE Mini-Course, 5 Days to Crafting Minilessons That Will Ignite & Engage Your Readers.
 Included is this minilesson cheat sheet along with other useful tools & strategies for planning minilessons.
+This mini course for planning minilessons is found within the Literacy Treasures FREE Resource Library.
+Just click here.